hack2skill/Empowering-Investors-Hackathon/README.md

 ## README.md must consist of the following information:

-#### Team Name -
+#### Team Name - ForeverYoung
-#### Problem Statement -
+#### Problem Statement - Identifying Misleading Claims
-#### Team Leader Email -
+#### Team Leader Email - swasthikadevadiga2@gmail.com

 ## A Brief of the Prototype:
   This section must include UML Diagrams and prototype description

 ## Tech Stack:
-   List Down all technologies used to Build the prototype
+   Python - ML Models
+   Django Framework
+   HTML CSS JS JQUERY
+   SQLite3

 ## Step-by-Step Code Execution Instructions:
-  This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed
+  Please check the video attached.

 ## What I Learned:
-   Write about the biggest learning you had while developing the prototype
+   I gained a heightened awareness of the importance of responsible content creation and the pivotal role that technology plays in promoting transparency and accountability in the realm of financial advice.